corda/corda/docs/source/codestyle.rst

 We do not allow compiler warnings, except in the experimental module where the usual standards do not apply and warnings are suppressed.
 If a warning exists it should be either fixed or suppressed using @SuppressWarnings and if suppressed there must be an accompanying explanation in the code for why the warning is a false positive.

+7. When to update the docsite
+#############################

+The documentation website (this site) must be updated in any PR that adds or changes something visible to app developers, or people who operate a node.
+For the avoidance of doubt this includes the following kinds of changes:

+* Adding new APIs, shell commands, config file options, command line flags.
+* Altering database schemas.
+You'll need to write a Liquibase migration script and update the docsite to explain the migration.
+* Deprecating existing APIs or design patterns.
+* Adding support for new supported backends and modules.
+* Changing the Gradle build DSL.

+You should additionally update the changelog if a change is risky or may in some way be of interest to users, even if not directly visible.

+Because this is a developer platform, *many* changes are user visible.
+That means *many* PRs will require docsite changes.
+When you review a PR that doesn't change the docsite, you should be asking yourself "why does this PR not require docs changes" rather than the other way around ("does this PR require changes"), which is easier to forget about.